achuweina/Movie-Library/README.md

 You must create the relationships in the database once you have it set up correctly, to enjoy the application.

 I recommend that you review the code to check the strings of the tables. :)

+The forms are very simple, you can create them with Visual Studio, or wait for the update.....